Loperamide is used to treat diarrhoea. It works by slowing down the movement of stools in your bowels.

 Common side effects of loperamide include dizziness, passing gas, headache and nausea.

-Consult your healthcare professional if you develop a fever, irregular heartbeat, fainting, blood in your stool or if your symptoms do not go away even after taking the medication.
+Rare but serious side effects include fever, irregular heartbeat, fainting, blood in your stool or if your symptoms do not go away even after taking the medication.

 The symptoms of a drug allergy include one or more of the following: